-DIVING DEEP FOR WILD SEAFOOD: Local dive fishers harvest delicacies
+DIVING DEEP FOR SEAFOOD: Local divers harvest delicacies

-B.C.’s geoduck, sea urchin and sea cucumber are prized in Asia, but local fishers are hoping they catch on more at home, too.
+B.C.’s geoduck, sea urchin and sea cucumber are prized in Asia, but local dive fishers are hoping their catch wins fans home, too.

 By CINDA CHAVICH